FAQs about Vale Cider Products

 Q. Can I buy Vale Cider online?

 A. Yes.
 We have an online shop where you can browse and buy available cider, juices and vinegar.
-You can collect the order from the farm or we can deliver to local addresses.
+You can collect the order from the farm or we can deliver to your doorstep.
 This is a great way to buy our products which combines the many benefits of buying local craft ciders with the convenience of modern online shopping.

 Q. Do you deliver Vale Cider?

 A. Yes.
 We deliver locally throughout the Vale of Glamorgan and immediately surrounding area including the cities of Bridgend and Cardiff.
 We also offer the option of collecting your order form the farm.
-We do not currently send orders by courier.
-If you live outside the local delivery area you can collect from the farm or contact us to ask about alternative ways to get our cider.
+We offer professional courier delivery to all addresses throughout the UK.
+If you have special requests, need an order urgently or have questions, please contact us to ask and we will always do our best to help.

 Q. How long have you been making Vale Cider?